asoltesz/solakube/docs/dependencies.md

 As a one-time check, make sure that all necessary software components are available on your machine that are needed for executing the scripts and provisioning artifacts.

 Execute the **scripts/check_dependencies.sh** script and check versions on its output.

+NOTE: The [Vagrant box sources](https://github.com/asoltesz/solakube-vagrant) may serve as a guideline how to install & configure the dependencies on a Linux system (some of them are non-trivial).

 ## Rancher / RKE